Jackie-Suv/iPro-MP/README.md

 The species_ID should be an integer between 1 and 23, corresponding to one of the 23 species in the above list.

 # -o outputfile
-This parameter allows the user to specify the output file name where the prediction results will be saved.
+This parameter allows the user to specify the output file name where the prediction results will be saved in ./Predict_Results (.csv format).
 ```

 # 3. Citation